-- the project will provide a new river crossing between the Brooker Highway and Midland Highway, including connections to the Lyell Highway.
+- a new river crossing between the Brooker Highway and Midland Highway, including connections to the Lyell Highway.

-- the new bridge will have a minimum design speed of 80 km/h.
+- a minimum design speed of 80 km/h.

-- the new bridge will include two lanes in each direction.
+- inclusion of two lanes in each direction.

-- the project will include the grade separation of the Lyell Highway Junction at Granton and Black Snake Lane at Granton.
+- grade separation of the Lyell Highway Junction at Granton and Black Snake Lane at Granton.

-- the new bridge will have a minimum airdraft clearance consistent with the navigable clearance under the Bowen Bridge.
+- a minimum airdraft clearance consistent with the navigable clearance under the Bowen Bridge.

-- the new bridge will include a shared path for pedestrians and cyclists.
+- a shared path for pedestrians and cyclists.

 - the new bridge will not preclude the future use of the existing rail corridor.